sophiapeckner/POSEIDON-SAT/README.md

 After the `selected_for_augmentation.txt` file is created, the ShipRSImageNet dataset is extracted to the root of the repository, and dependencies are installed (see `requirements.txt` or `requirements-frozen.txt`), the code can be run by executing the `main.py` script in the root of the repository.
 To run this code using the same package versions that were used during the creation of this repository, use the `requirements-frozen.txt` file in a Python 3.8.10 environment on Linux.

+To view the augmented images, you can use the `show_images_selected_for_augmentation.py` script and pass the path to the augmented images dataset directory.
+Ex. `python show_images_selected_for_augmentation.py augmented_image_folder/`

 TODO: Add frozen requirements file after finishing everything